 Of course, while it’s nice to get a good deal on a home because you buy when the conditions are just right, the best test is your personal situation.

 In the long run, the best time to buy a house is when you’re ready and your financial circumstances line up.
 Take into account your finances, your lifestyle, and whether you have reached your down payment goal.

 Consider the reasons you want to buy a home, and how long you are likely to stay.
 In many cases, if the time feels “right” to buy, it doesn’t really matter what is happening with the market.
-If you can afford a home, find something that’s a good fit for your family, and you qualify for the best available interest rate, it makes sense to move forward.
+If you can afford a home, find something that’s a good fit for your family, and you qualify for the best available interest rate offered to you, it makes sense to move forward.